mgutz/str/README.md

 --
     import "github.com/mgutz/str"

-Package str is a comprehensive set of string functions to build more awesomeness in Go.
-Str is a port of the JavaScript [string.js](http://stringjs.com), including my contributions to the project.
+Package str is a comprehensive set of string functions to build more Go awesomeness.
+Str is a port of the JavaScript [string.js](http://stringjs.com) including my contributions to the project.

 Str does not duplicate functionality found in `strings` or `strconv`.
 Str may add filter versions of functions found in those packages for use with Pipe.

-Str is based on simple functions not an intermediate String object to be more consistent with the standard libraries Go.
+Str is based on plain functions instead of object-based methods to be more consistent with Go standard libraries.

-    // "foo"
-    str.Between("<a>foo</a>", "<a>", "</a>")
+    str.Between("<a>foo</a>", "<a>", "</a>") == "foo"

 Str is designed to be pipelined.

-    // "de"
     s := str.Pipe("\nabcdef\n", Clean, BetweenF("a", "f"), ChompLeftF("bc"))
+    s == "de"

 User-defined filters can be added to the pipeline by creating a function or closure that returns a function with this signature

     func(string) string

-Package str is a set of useful string helpers which can be composed into a pipeline.

 ## Usage